4. Runtime SDK & Extensions

 - Minor hardware differences

-- A configuration package for a specific robot that either lacks a gripper, or the robot has multiple end-effectors to choose from
+- Differences in end effectors (lacks a gripper, or the robot has multiple end-effectors to choose from)

-- IP addresses, kinematic calibration, or other unique details
+- IP addresses, serial numbers, specific kinematic calibrations, or other unique details

 - Additional Objectives, Behaviors, or sensors